ertiusmeo/Parabank_Automation_C/README.md

 **Instructions:**
 * Install Visual Studio (make sure it support MSTest framework)
+if it doesnt include MSTest you can install by:

+Navigate to Tools -> NuGet Package Manager -> Manager NuGet Packages for Solution and search for the following packages in the Browse tab:

+MSTest.TestAdapter
+MSTest.TestFramework
+Microsoft.NET.Test.Sdk

 * Go to Test Explorer window
 * Select the test and run